Hoani Waititi

 Hoani Retimana Waititi (12 April 1926 – 30 September 1965) was a notable New Zealand teacher, educationalist and community leader.
 Of Māori descent, he identified with the Te Whānau-ā-Apanui iwi.
-He was born in Whangaparaoa near Cape Runaway, Bay of Plenty, New Zealand, in 1926.
-His father was Kūaha Waititi, a farmer, and his mother was Kirimātao Heremia Kerei.
-He trained as a teacher in 1947–48 and gained a BA at in 1955.
 He worked as a teacher and in other areas of education.
 He died of cancer at the age of 39.
 Hoani Waititi Marae in West Auckland is named in his honour.
-June Mariu is his niece.
-He is the great-uncle of Rawiri Waititi.